The-Academic-Observatory/academic-observatory-workflows/docs/telescopes/web_of_science.md

 international publication identifiers, and abstracts. - source: [WOS](https://clarivate.com/webofsciencegroup) and [data details](https://clarivate.com/webofsciencegroup/solutions/xml-and-apis).

-This telescope will follow general ETL design pattern of the other DAGs.
-SubDAGs will be used for handling ETL for each institution.
-SubDAGs might be taskgroups in the future once Airflow 2.0 lands.

-The telescope will check for any connection id entries for institutions where we want to pull.
-Each institution must have access credentials, and entries will be pulled from the specified start date in the connection id to the start date of the dag.

 ## Observatory Platform API

 The telescope relies on the Observatory Platform API in order to create dags.
 A DAG will be created in Airflow for every web_of_science telescope returned by the API, i.e., one for each organisation.

 The following fields need to be set in the `extra` field of the telescope:
-* `airflow_connection` which is a string defining the Airflow connection ID name containing the login and password for accessing the Web of Science service.
+* `airflow_connection` which is a list of Airflow connection ID names containing the login and password for accessing the Web of Science service.
 * `institution_ids` which is a list of strings containing the institution IDs to search in Web of Science, for example "Curtin University".
-* `earliest_date` which is the earliest `datetime` in which to query for results.
+* `earliest_date` which is the earliest `datetime` to query.

 ## Storage location